Marwane-ELM/Canada-BC-housing-price-predictor-app/README.md

 ## ⚠️ Disclaimer

 > This tool provides **AI-generated estimates for informational purposes only**.
 It is **not** a professional appraisal.
-Actual property values may vary significantly based on market conditions, property condition, and other factors not captured in the model.
+Actual property values may vary based on market conditions, property condition, and other factors not captured in the model.
 Always consult a licensed real estate professional for accurate property valuations.

 ---
 <div align="center">